 In this recipe, to make the basic Thai curry paste that’s sitting in the back of my refrigerator a little more exciting I simmer cumin seeds, coriander seeds and curry in coconut oil at the beginning to enhance the flavors.
 I add shiitake mushrooms, shallots, scallions, garlic and chili peppers.
 Saute them with the spices until golden brown.
 The mushrooms add a lot of umami flavor to the dish.

 Thai bird chilis have the best flavor and a good amount of heat.
 If you don’t like hot-spicy use a jalapeno peppers instead.
-Since the fresh Thai chilis aren’t available near me, I use dried Thai chilis soaked in hot water for 15 minutes.
+Since the fresh Thai chilis aren’t available near me, I use dried Thai chilis.
 They’re fabulous.
-Remove the seeds before soaking unless you like your food really hot-spicy.
+Remove the seeds before using unless you like your food hot-spicy.

 Next stir in some the Thai red curry paste from the jar.
 You can find it in most supermarkets.
 Cook for a few minutes until fragrant.
 Add coconut milk, lime juice and Thai fish sauce.